JDR11/JDR11/README.md

 👋 Hi, I’m @JDR11
 **************************
 👀 I’m interested in ...
-- Game Development
+- Embedded Applications
 - Cyber Security
 **************************
 🌱 I’m currently learning ...
+- C++
-- C#
+- C
-- Unity
+- Lua
-- Node.js
+- Java

 <!---
 JDR11/JDR11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.